Community Grant Program

 AREAS OF INTEREST for COMMUNITY GRANTS

-- Protect and enhance our region’s natural resources, and make them accessible to all.
+- Protect our region’s natural resources, and make them accessible to all.

 Early Childhood Development

 A child’s first eight years are the most critical for human development, and we believe that building a solid foundation during these years is the most effective way to assure a healthy and productive life.
 We are especially interested in programs that: